-- (c) fraud within the meaning of Article 1 of the Convention on the protection of the European Communities' financial interests 28; - (d) terrorist offences or offences linked to terrorist activities, as defined in Articles 1 and 3 of Framework Decision 2002/475/JHA29 respectively, or inciting, aiding or abetting or attempting to commit an offence, as referred to in Article 4 of that Framework Decision; - (e) money laundering or terrorist financing, as defined in Article 1 of Directive 2005/60/FC30
+- (d) terrorist offences or offences linked to terrorist activities, as defined in Articles 1 and 3 of Framework Decision 2002/475/JHA30 respectively, or inciting, aiding or abetting or attempting to commit an offence, as referred to in Article 4 of that Framework Decision; - (e) money laundering or terrorist financing, as defined in Article 1 of Directive 2005/60/EC31.

-The obligation to exclude an economic operator shall also apply where the conviction by final judgment has been rendered against a person who is member of the administrative, management or supervisory body of that economic operator or has powers of representation, decision or control therein.
+The obligation to exclude an economic operator shall also apply where the person convicted by final judgment [...] is a member of the administrative, management or supervisory body of that economic operator or has powers of representation, decision or control therein, provided that the conviction concerns an act or omission that was committed during the exercise of the function in the economic operator.

-2. An economic operator shall be excluded from participation in a procurement procedure where the contracting authority is aware that the economic operator has not fulfilled obligations relating to the payment of taxes or social security contributions and where this has been established by a jurisdictional or administrative decision having final and binding effect in accordance with the legal provisions of the country in which it is established or with those of the Member State of the contracting authority.
+- 2. An economic operator shall be excluded from participation in a procurement procedure where the contracting authority is aware that the economic operator has not fulfilled obligations relating to the payment of taxes or social security contributions and where this has been established by a jurisdictional or administrative decision having final and binding effect in accordance with the legal provisions of the country in which it is established or with those of the Member State of the contracting authority. - 2a.
+Member States may provide for a derogation from the mandatory exclusion provided for in paragraphs 1 and 2 for overriding requirements in the general interest. - Member States may also provide for a derogation from the mandatory exclusion provided in paragraph 2, where only minor amounts of taxes or social security contributions are unpaid. - 3.
+Contracting authorities may exclude or may be required by Member States to exclude from participation in a procurement procedure any economic operator in any of the following situations: